 Starts last section again: ‘I check my own thinking.
 Like Sally-Anne remarked, so much of it is automatic and reactive.
 Of course the Chinese women aren’t talking about me.
 They got on at the last stop with plastic bags stuffed with groceries.
 They’re probably talking about dinner.
 I feel myself relax.
 But then, as Porirua winds into view and the concrete towers of Kenepuru Hospital rise over the low hills, I begin to feel panic.
 Dread.
 Something I think Sally-Anne would understand.
 I haven’t seen Hera for so many months.
 Just how unwell is he this time?’

 You don’t have the right to tell this story.
 It belongs to your family.
 To Hera.
 Don’t shame yourself.
 Don’t shame them.
 Shame on you.

 Becomes for a time despondent.
-The Thursday clouds which threatened rain now realise it.
+The Thursday clouds that threatened rain now realise it.
 Mt.
-Victoria is ushered away in gauze of rain.
+Victoria is ushered away in a gauze of rain.
 Fast drops drum against the windows.
 Flips closed the lid of the laptop.
 Makes a simple lunch.
 Does dishes.
-The idea of doing the washing exhausts him but the idea of lying on the two seater loveseat wrapped in a duvet turns him on.
+The idea of doing the washing exhausts him, but the idea of lying on the two-seater love seat wrapped in a duvet turns him on.
 Before giving up for the day, checks his email.
 His inbox contains a piece of spam from quotationspage.com.
 Opens it out of boredom and curiosity: ‘If you cannot get rid of the family skeleton, you may as well make it dance.’
 (George Bernard Shaw) Takes a big breath.
 Flips open the laptop.
-Begins to type away, writing towards the fear: “Pulling the cord the bell rings and the bus slams to a stop.
+Begins to type away, writing towards the fear: ‘Pulling the cord the bell rings and the bus slams to a stop.
 The two Chinese women squeal.
 Like it or not, I have to see Hera.
-I have to see my brother.”
+I have to see my brother.’